 These are hearty little cookies that give you a bit of fiber, protein, and some healthy fat.
 They have a warm, comforting flavor that may remind you of a cross between an oatmeal raisin cookie and a bite of soft granola.
-With the oats, whole wheat flour, and wheat germ, they take a while to eat; I liked that I couldn't just pop one in my mouth, one right after the other.
+With the oats, whole wheat flour, and wheat germ, they are deliciously chewy and take a while to eat; I liked that I couldn't just pop one in my mouth, one right after the other.

 These are not ooey-gooey or decadent or overly sweet, and they're not meant to be.
-Winter Energy Cookies are tasty, filling and satisfying, and may be just what you need to give yourself or your kids a healthy treat.
+Energy Cookies are tasty, filling and satisfying, and may be just what you need to give yourself or your kids a healthy treat.

-Winter Energy Cookies Printable Recipe
+Energy Cookies Printable Recipe

 3/4 cup whole wheat flour